Museo Civico di Storia Naturale di Trieste: Paleontology

-Paleontological collections consist of an historic collection and new addictions.
+Paleontological collections consist of a historic collection and new additions.
 The 19th century collection includes fish and leaf fossils from Bolca, Eocene specimens from Istria, and Late Cretaceous specimens from the Karst, such as fish and reptilian fossils from Komen (Slovenia).
-The collection contains also 300 fishes and nine reptiles, including Carsosaurus marchesettii ed Adriosaurus microbrachis.
+The collection also contains 300 fish and nine reptiles, including Carsosaurus marchesettii and Adriosaurus microbrachis.
 Among Quaternary specimens, the fossils from breccia di Slivia and the specimens of cave bear (Ursus spelaeus) from Caverna Pocala (TS) are the most important.
 New addictions include fossils from Villaggio del Pescatore paleontological site.
-Among these, Antonio dinosaur, a specimen of Tethyshadros insularis dated 75 million years ago, is the most important exhibits of the museum.
+Among these, Antonio dinosaur, a specimen of Tethyshadros insularis dated 75 million years ago, is the most important exhibit of the museum.

-The museum include an exhibition hall referred to human evolution.
+The museum includes an exhibition hall referred to as human evolution.
 This hall contains the Lonche mandible, a human mandible dated 6400 years ago.
-It is the first archaeological evidence of a dental filling treated with some substance, in this case beeswax.
+It is the first archaeological evidence of a dental filling treated with some substance, in this case, beeswax.

 Mineralogy

-Mineralogical collection includes thousands exhibits, mostly from former Austro-Hungarian Empire and Italy.
+Mineralogical collection includes thousands of exhibits, mostly from the former Austro-Hungarian Empire and Italy.
 In addition, core sampling from Grotta Pocala (TS) and Borgo Grotta Gigante are part of the collection.

 The Halls

 Wunderkammer

 "Wunderkammer is a place where a collection of curiosities and rarities is exhibited".
 The museum has a hall dedicated to the original "Cabinet of Curiosities" that was established in 1846.
-The museum states on their official website that the hall is "a fundamental nucleus of any museum".
+The museum states on its official website that the hall is "a fundamental nucleus of any museum".